bethz/ManagerReadme/README.md

 # How I approach my job

 My basic premise is to do the right thing.
 I will understand the business and translate that into priorities for the team.
 I will ensure that you have what you need to do the job and if there are barriers, we will work together to address them.
-I am pleasantly persistent and am effective as addressing logjams.
-I will also advocate for you and help you grown technically and in your career.
+I am pleasantly persistent and am effective at addressing logjams.
+I will also advocate for you and help you grow technically and in your career.
 I also like what I do and hope the same is true for you.

 I am responsible and attentive but I do not want to micro manage anyone.
 Your success is ultimately my success, so I will go out of my way to try and make you successful.